If you can’t afford court filing fees, you may be able to benefit from a determination of indigent status.

 If you are filing a relative, stepparent or adult adoption with your spouse, both of you must both submit separate applications in order for the clerk of court to determine your eligibility for a filing fee waiver.

 Unfortunately, no. Your application is filed along with your initial filing, and the clerk makes the determination at that time.
-You the right to appeal the clerk’s decision if you wish.
+You have the right to appeal the clerk’s decision if you wish.

 Yes and no. If your Florida Application for Civil Indigent Status if approved, you won’t have to pay $10 each for a summons.
 If you are serving a party in Florida, the county sheriff will waive the $40 fee they charge for service of process.
 There are a few Florida sheriffs that do not serve non-enforceable papers such as family law petitions, etc. and make you seek out a private process server.
 Your wavier will not be honored by them.